FlorenceRobinson-Tashie/my-tutorial-file/README.md

-This repo is a quick run through of Github works
+#This repo is a quick run through of how Github works